KimCommunication/xtremecache/README.md

 /**
  * Cache Time-To-Live in seconds
  */
-const CACHE_TTL = 172800; // = 48 hours
+const CACHE_TTL = 172800;

 /**
  * Cache driver
- * tested only with files and memcached
  */
-const DRIVER = 'files'; // you can use files, sqlite, apc, cookie, memcache, memcached, predis, redis, wincache, xcache
+const DRIVER = 'files'; // 'prestashop' or plain files

 /**
- * Secret key for allowing specific product to be deleted from cache and regenerated */ const SECRET_KEY = 'change-me';

-/**
- * Cache folder for file and sql cache
+ * Cache folder for file cache
  */
 const CACHE_DIR = 'xcache';

+/**
+ * Default CHMOD for created files and folders
+ * For security, please use 0666 for module and 0644 for cgi */
+const DEFAULT_CHMOD = 0770;

 /**
  * Cache mobile and desktop versions separatelly?